 Rainfall in May

 As a small tropical island nation right in the middle of the South Pacific, even in the driest of its dry season, Niue will still experience some amount of rain.
-Since May is right at the transition between the wet and the dry season, you can expect a few rainfalls to spice up your trip.
-But what is a tropical holiday without that one day when you experienced a tropical downpour like no other before the sky cleared up as if nothing happened?!
+Since May is right at the transition between the wet and dry seasons, you can expect a few rainy spells to spice up your trip.
+But what is a tropical holiday without that one, two, three… or more tropical downpours like no other?!

-May’s average rainfall in Niue is 160mm / 6.3” spread over an average of 9 days.
+May’s average rainfall in Niue is 195 mm / 7.7 in spread over an average of 9 days.
 This means that, on average, only 9 days of the month will experience some showers.

 Rainfall in Alofi

 - Average rainfall in May: 195 mm / 7.7 in

 The South Pacific cyclone season starts in November and ends in April, so it’s highly unlikely that a tropical cyclone will occur in Niue in May.
 Nevertheless, it’s always best to be prepared, as small-scale cyclones have historically developed across the South Pacific in May.
 Check out our tips in our guide, Cyclone Safety in Niue.